wp-plugins/mcafee-secure/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Show visitors your site has been tested and certified to be secure with the McAfee SECURE trustmark.
+The McAfee SECURE trustmark is a free way to show visitors your site has been tested and certified to be secure.

 == Description ==